Blazing Arrows

 Blazing Arrows is a 1922 American silent Western film directed by Henry McCarty and starring Lester Cuneo, Francelia Billington and Clark Comstock.

-Synopsis
+Plot

 John Strong is studying a Columbia University in New York where he falls in love with Martha Randolph, but she spurns him because of his Sioux heritage.
-Returning west he later saves Martha after her guardian has been murdered, and later discovers that he is himself white having been adopted as baby.
+Returning west he later saves Martha after her guardian has been murdered, and later discovers that he is himself white having been adopted as a baby.